persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - a wizard appears, there are 2 items in the combo box in Design of experiments group box, click on Finish, an item 'Evaluation' appears, click on it
     - click on the 'Run' button
     - the 'MetaModel creation' button of the diagram is enabled

-- click on the 'MetaModel creation' button of the diagram
-    - a wizard appears, click on Continue button several times then on Finish button, an item 'metaModel_0' appears, click on it
-    - click on the 'Run' button
-    - the 'Export as model' buttons is enabled

-- redo the previous action

-- click on the 'Export as model' button of the diagram
-    - a wizard appears, there are 2 items in the combo box
-    - right click then 'Remove' on 'metaModel_0' item
-    - right click then 'Modify' on 'metaModel_1' item
-    - go through all the wizard pages then finish
-    - do not run the MetaModel analysis, check that the 'Export as model' diagram button is greyed out

 - click on the 'Probabilistic model definition' button of the diagram
     - a window appears, select X0